miccaldas/cli_diary/cli_diary/md_posts/service_monitoring_epilogue.md

 ---
 title: Service Monitoring Epilogue
 mainfont: Iosevka
-fontsize: 17pt
+fontsize: 13pt
 ---

 Some time ago I was testing [Sourcery's](https://docs.sourcery.ai) code quality application, to get an outside opinion, as impersonal as it may be, about my code.
 This hobby can be a lonely business.
 The results were, more or less, lackluster but I didn't feel to bad.
-I think it's to be expected that, being an amateur and all, that really doesn't code that much, the results could never be stellar.
+I think it was to be expected.
+Being an amateur who doesn't  code that much, the results could never have been stellar.
 All in all it was what I expected to be.

-Until I looked into Service Monitoring.
-'Sourcery' was as indignant as an unfeeling, unthinking tool can be.
-It was so bad it didn't suggest much in the way of alterations, only some earnest calls to revise and refactor that unholy mess.
+Until I looked inside the `service_monitoring` project.
+*Sourcery* was as indignant as an unfeeling, unthinking tool can be.
+It was so bad it didn't suggest much in the way of changes, only some earnest calls to revise and refactor that unholy mess.
-Had I remembered that, apparently, I wrote long and often about the build of that app, I might've gleaned some knowledge from that the dense, dark, wall of code that, if it was meant to be used as obfuscation, wouldn't be any more successful.
+Had I remembered that, apparently, I wrote long and often about the build of that app, I might've shed some light on that the dense, dark, wall of code,  that, if meant to be used as obfuscation,
+it wouldn't have been more successful.

-I couldn't understand the 'main' function.
+I couldn't understand the `main` function.
-The 'main' function!
+The `main` function!
-At my level of sophistication, everything it does is call all other modules in order.
-The fact that I wrote a 'main' function that read as Swahili to my some months older self, would have seemed fantastic to me.
+At my level of coding sophistication, everything it does is call all other modules in order.
+The fact that I wrote a `main` function that was totally opaque to my, five or six months older self, would have seemed fantastic to me.
 Still, here we were.

-With my pride a little piqued, although I hated the tool.
-It's heavy and intrusive, I set about to make some betterments to the code.
+With my pride a little piqued, I set about to make some betterments to the code.
 The equivalent of a coat of paint and a Spring cleaning as it were.
-More cosmetic than structural I thought.
+More cosmetic than structural, I thought.
-Of course what I didn't know, but do now, is that one of the things that makes computer engineering challenging, as opposed to tinkering idly on projects that tickle your fancy, at your leisure, is that most code is propping things up in companies and can't be rewritten on a whim.
-If you have a scion of hell living in your codebase, you'll have to find a way to live with it, because simply, nobly, morally-minded, option of starting again, is totally out of the question.
+Of course what I didn't know, but do now, is that one of the things that makes computer engineering challenging, as opposed to tinkering idly on projects that tickle your fancy, is the fact that, most serious code is propping things up in companies and can't be rewritten on a whim.
+You may have the scion of Hell living in your codebase, but you'll just have to find ways of passing time together.

+Because the simple, noble, morally righteous, option of starting afresh, is totally out of the question.

 I don't envy those poor bastards.
-Me, on the other hand, don't have any of those constraints.
-So I quickly concluded that that it, for whatever it was, had to go.
+We, the tinkerers, on the other hand, don't have any such qualms.
+So I quickly concluded that that `service_monitoring` project had to go.

-The first, and more challenging task of this refactoring was to understand what subtleties and special cases were being looked into, that justified the gongorism of the code.
-This was my earnest desire, that through inexperience and enthusiasm, I had been led astray into a wilderness of complexity that, in the end, if abstruse, showed attention to detail and border conditions.
+The first, and more challenging task of refactoring, was to understand what border cases were there, that justified the gongorism of the code.

+This thought represented my earnest desire, that, through inexperience and enthusiasm, I had been led astray into a wilderness of complexity that, in the end, if abstruse, showed attention to detail and limit conditions.
 Unfortunately that was not what I found.

-The app did the things that most simple apps do, didn't had no special affinity for the quirky or the subtle, it thought and provided solutions for only the more obvious scenarios.
-It was just badly designed by someone that has a tendency of listening to all that's meandering and rambling, than to soundly planned arguments.
+The app did the things that most simple apps do.
+Didn't had no special affinity for the quirky or the subtle, it thought and provided solutions for only the more obvious scenarios.
+If you muscled through the spaghetti code, you'd understand that the only thing worthy of note on this app, was how unfathomable it was.
+Like a stupid person who acts mysteriously.

 Truth be told, the signs were there.
 It's use was unbearably brittle.
 What would work today, wouldn't work tomorrow or for all cases.
+The debugging was dim and grey, the documentation, was nonexistent.
+Even though I did find the time to write six, six, posts on the matter here, and then  promptly forget about it.
-The debugging was opaque, the documentation, because I had forgotten six, six!, entries that I made here, was nonexistent.
-As I said, had I know that this trove of information was here, I probably would had have been much more conservative on my 'redecoration'.
+Had I know  that this trove of information was here, I probably would had have been much more conservative on my *remodeling*.
 As I didn't, I basically rewrote it.
-Some ideas are present in both projects, but that's just because I'm not very creative and I tend to repeat the same things to the same people all the time, even when I'm not drunk.
+Some ideas are present in both projects, but that's just because I'm not very creative and I tend to repeat things to the same people all the time.
+Even when not drunk.

 It was for the best I think.
 I can now look at it and understand what it does.
 Anyone can.
 And that's a good thing.
-Even a mechanical quality assessment tool was offended by it.
 Here are some examples:

-### 1 - Deleting Services
+<h3><u>1 - Deleting Services</u></h3>

-Now, to be frank, on this part I'm doing some conjecturing, I'm, brazenly, making assumptions on what I wanted to do with that code; when it doesn't warrant any kind of interpretation.
-It's "The Great Cloud of Unknowing", it's impervious to your vain human reason.
-Your conclusions are, wholly, your own.
+Now, to be frank, I'm doing some conjecturing, I'm, brazenly making assumptions on what I wanted, some months ago, to do with that code; when it, probably, doesn't warrant any kind of interpretation.
+MY conclusions are, wholly, my own.
+They don't oblige my old code to anything.
+We're complete strangers, and your guess is as good as mine.

 But a modicum of exegesis is in order ...
 I, after all, did wrote it.
 Much to my chagrin.

-What I think I was trying to do was, dealing with service deletion and the ungodly mess that was updating a json file that was being used as a keeper of truth for the app.
+What I think I was trying to do was: to deal with services deletion and the ungodly mess that updating a json file became.
+I was using it, the json file, as the single source of truth for the app.
 Why a json file you ask?
-When a database, however small, would've been a better solution?
-The truth is that I was trying to do something different from my CRUD apps.
-Was trying something new; and I had hear good things of this json fellow.
-Maybe he could help.
+The truth is that I was looking to do something different from my CRUD apps.
+Something new; exciting... and I had heard good things of this *json* business.
+Maybe it could help.
-In short, it was a solution thought out in a whim, for all the wrong (more non-existent) reasons and with no thought put into.
+In short, it was a solution thought in a whim, for all the wrong (more non-existent), reasons and with no thought put into it.
 It worked as good as you would expect.

 This is what I had:

 ```python
   def delete_service(self):
         """